Solve/Next

 Methodology Architect · CEO, Solve Next

-Greg Galle has spent more than thirty years watching the same pattern accumulate inside organisations: visible metrics that look healthy while something underneath remains fragile.
+Greg Galle has spent more than thirty years watching the same pattern accumulate inside organizations: visible metrics that look healthy while something underneath stays fragile.
 He co-founded Solve Next and co-authored Think Wrong with John Bielenberg and Mike Burn—building the structured discipline that gives leaders a rigorous practice for surfacing and testing that fragility before it becomes expensive.
-His practitioner background spans brand strategy, organisational transformation, and leadership development across private, public and civil sectors.
+His practitioner background spans brand strategy, organizational transformation, and leadership development across private, public, and civil sectors.
 He holds a BFA from the Otis Art Institute of Parsons School of Design.
-As the architect of the Think Wrong methodology, Greg brings both the intellectual framework and the facilitation depth that makes Friday’s transfer session the most consequential session of the week.
+As the architect of the methodology, he brings both the framework and the facilitation depth that make Friday’s transfer session the most consequential of the week.

 Louise Kyhl-Triolo